HomeCredit CardsCard-based Tokenization – 6 Steps to Tokenise Card and Stay Safe with...

 #2 In this method, actual card data, tokens, and other relevant details are stored in a secure mode by authorized card networks.
 A token requestor cannot store Primary Account Number (PAN), i.e., card number, or any other card detail.
 Card networks are also mandated to get the token requestor certified for safety and security that conforms to international best practices / globally accepted standards.

-Tokenisation has been allowed through mobile phones and/or tablets for all use cases/channels (e.g., contactless card transactions, payments through QR codes, apps, etc.)
+Tokenization has been allowed through mobile phones and/or tablets for all use cases/channels (e.g., contactless card transactions, payments through QR codes, apps, etc.)

 How can tokenization be carried?

-Step 2 – The token requestor/merchant will forward the request directly to the Bank which issued the applicable credit card or to Visa / Mastercard / American Express, with the consent of the card issuing Bank.
+Step 2 – The token requestor/merchant will forward the request directly to the Bank that issued the applicable credit card or to Visa / Mastercard / American Express, with the consent of the card issuing Bank.

 Step 3 – The party receiving the request from the Token requester, will issue a token corresponding to the combination of the card, the token requestor, and the merchant.